 While you can practice these gentle chair yoga poses at home, you can also find a local yoga studio that offers chair yoga classes to fit your needs.
 Yoga poses and yoga breathing can improve your fitness, lower your blood pressure, promote relaxation, and reduce stress.
 Before starting or changing your exercise program, remember to talk with your doctor.

-Along with self-management techniques like chair yoga for deeper breathing, trying alternative treatments such as stem cell therapy at the Lung Institute could help improve your quality of life.
+Along with self-management techniques like chair yoga for deeper breathing, trying alternative treatments such as cellular therapy at the Lung Institute could help improve your quality of life.
 If you or a loved one has a chronic lung disease and is ready to bring life back within reach, contact us at (800) 729-3065.